Police investigating after 4 shot in Goldsboro

 GOLDSBORO, N.C.
-(WNCN) — Goldsboro police say they’re investigating after four people were shot Tuesday night.
+(WNCN) — Goldsboro police said they’re investigating after four people were shot Tuesday night.

-At about 11:05 p.m., officers say they responded to the 1200 block of Olivia Lane in reference to a ShotSpotter alert.
+At about 11:05 p.m., officers said they responded to the 1200 block of Olivia Lane in reference to a ShotSpotter alert.

 They said they found three people shot at the scene.